 Team 6004 f(x) Robotics in 2016

-Stronghold - Rookie Season
+Stronghold - FIRST Year

 The FIRST Robotics Competition Team 6004 f(x) Robotics was established in August 2015 at Smithfield-Selma Senior High School (SSS) by mathematics teachers Richard Phillips and Sharon Dufour.
 As the second FIRST team in Johnston County, N.C., the team’s creation sparked an era of growth in Science, Technology, Engineering, and Mathematics (STEM) in the area. f(x) Robotics began to serve the STEM interests of the students at SSS, but would later grow to become a community team open to any student interested.
 The name f(x) Robotics was created by the members during the team’s rookie year to signify their love of STEM as f(x) mathematically represents a function.
 The team’s name also inspired the phrase, “We function under stress, which equates to our success!”